King Edward VI Grammar School, Chelmsford

 King Edward VI Grammar School, or KEGS, is an English grammar school with academy status located in the city of Chelmsford, Essex.
 It takes pupils between the ages of 11 and 18 (school years 7 to 13).
-For years 7 to 11 the school is boys-only, whereas it is mixed in the sixth form (years 12 and 13).
-The current headteacher is Natalie Wilson, who assumed her position at the start of the 2025–26 academic year, having previously worked as a Vice Principal at the North London Collegiate School Jeju.
-It was ranked 9th out of all schools in England by the Sunday Times (2025 rankings), and is the 2025 East Anglia State Secondary School of the Year.
+For years 7 to 11 the school is boys-only, but it is mixed in the sixth form (years 12 and 13).
+The current headteacher is Natalie Wilson.
+In 2026 the Daily Telegraph named it the best state secondary school in England.

 History of the school

 Coat of Arms of Edward VI, the escutcheon of which is also that of the school: Quarterly: I and IV azure, three fleurs-de-lis Or; II and III gules, three lions passant guardant in pale Or armed and langued azure.

 KEGS was one of many grammar schools founded by Edward VI.
 Its current form resulted from a royal warrant dated 24 March 1551, although evidence of this school exists from as far back as the 13th century, possibly earlier, as a chantry school in a different location in Chelmsford.
 Indeed, the school of 1551 was merely a "rebranding" of the Chelmsford Chantry School, a Roman Catholic institution which had been abolished along with the monasteries during the English Reformation.
 The school was moved to its present site on Broomfield Road in 1892.
 Once a boarding school, it was one of many grammar schools to join the state sector and abolish the nominal fees.
 The last boarding students left in the 1970s.
-In 1976 it admitted the first female pupil, Fiona Hook, to the Sixth Form, to study Classics.
+In 1976 it admitted its first female pupil to the sixth form.

 The school has been ranked in the top 50 schools in the country in national examination league tables.
 KEGS was previously a Foundation School and Specialist Science College and Language College.
 The school converted to academy status in April 2011, but continues to have science and languages as specialisms.
 It is also a Leading Edge school.

 In 1981 it was named by The Sunday Times as the most successful state school as measured by Oxbridge open awards.
 In 1998, it was rated by the Financial Times as the most successful state school at GCE advanced level in the period 1993–1998.
 In 2001 the school was named Sunday Times School of the Year.
 The 2015 Good Schools Guide names KEGS as the top selective state school for a number of A-level subjects, as well as GCSE History and FSMQ Additional Mathematics.
 In December 2021, it was judged to be "outstanding" by OFSTED.

+In 2025 it was ranked 9^{th} out of all schools in England by The Sunday Times as well as the 2025 East Anglia State Secondary School of the Year.
+In 2026 the Daily Telegraph named it the best state secondary school in England, achieving full marks in all of its categories.